ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Remove Tag
 Remove a tag associated with an ePO system(s).
+McAfee user requires Tag use permission for this function.

  ![screenshot: fn-mcafee-epo-remove-tag ](./doc/screenshots/fn-mcafee-epo-remove-tag.png)